Fletcher Islands

 The Fletcher Islands are a small group of islands lying 6 nmi west-southwest (WSW) of Cape Gray in the eastern part of Commonwealth Bay.
-The Fletcher Islands were discovered by the Australian Antarctic Expedition (AAE) (1911-1914) under Douglas Mawson, who gave the name Fletcher to Fletcher Island, the large island of the group.
-The United States Advisory Committee on Antarctic Names (US-ACAN) recommends that the name Fletcher also be applied for the group in keeping with the interpretation shown on G.D.
-Blodgett's 1955 map compiled from air photos taken by U.S. Navy (USN) Operation Highjump (1946-1947).
+The Fletcher Islands were discovered by the Australian Antarctic Expedition (AAE) (1911–1914) under Douglas Mawson, who gave the name Fletcher to Fletcher Island, the large island of the group.
+The United States Advisory Committee on Antarctic Names (US-ACAN) recommends that the name Fletcher also be applied for the group in keeping with the interpretation shown on Gardner Dean Blodgett's 1955 map compiled from air photos taken by U.S. Navy (USN) Operation Highjump (1946–1947).